SummaryRead the full fact sheet

 The cause of Perthes' disease is unknown

-Our bones needs a regular supply of blood to stay healthy.
-Blood provides our bones with oxygen and other nutrients.
+Your bones needs a regular supply of blood to stay healthy.
+Blood provides your bones with oxygen and other nutrients.
 In children with Perthes’ disease blood supply to the femoral head is disrupted.
-We don’t know what causes this to occur.
+It is not known what causes this to occur.
 Without enough oxygen and nutrients, the bone cells of the femoral head die.

 Diagnosing Perthes' disease